vivekbahl2021/github-actions-workshop/labs/03-custom-workflow.md

 # Custom Workflow

+## Introduction

 In this lab you will customize the existing workflow to trigger when a change is made to the `src` folder on the main branch.
 You will also add steps to the workflow to use an action that greets Mona the Octocat.

 > Duration: 10-15 minutes

-## 3.1 Update the workflow to trigger when a change is made to the `src` folder on main branch
+## Update the workflow to trigger when a change is made to the `src` folder on main branch

 1. Open the workflow file [custom-workflow.yml](/.github/workflows/custom-workflow.yml)